raphlinus/raphlinus.github.io/_posts/2022-02-01-piet-gpu-clipping.md

 The [original piet-gpu design] used an "array of structures" approach to scene description, in particular a single array with fixed size elements, each of which was a tagged union of various drawing element types, including path segments.
 Processing this array basically requires a large switch statement to deal with the variants in the union.
 I had contemplated doing a stack monoid over this array, but was very worried about the performance cost of computing the stack monoid for every element in this array.
 I now have a *very* fast stack monoid implementation, but even so have reworked the architecture so this cannot be a problem.

-The new architecture (described in some detail in the [new element processing pipeline] issue) is more of an "array of structures" approach, which is extremely popular in the graphics and game world due to its performance advantage.
+The new architecture (described in some detail in the [new element processing pipeline] issue) is more of a "structure of arrays" approach, which is extremely popular in the graphics and game world due to its performance advantage.
 Every major datatype gets its own stream.
 Further, as much of the logic for that type gets moved into its own shader dispatch, which works in bulk on only that type of object, with no big switch statement.
 To stitch these together, we use a bunch of indices into these streams, which are computed using prefix sum of the counts.

-Specifically, the draw object stage does a stream compaction and writes a *clip stream,* which is just the BeginClip and EndClip objects.
+Specifically, the draw object stage does a stream compaction and writes a *clip stream,* which is just the `BeginClip` and `EndClip` objects.
 A clip index is an index into this stream.
 At the same time, it assigns a clip index to each draw object.
 A sequence of draw objects enclosed by the same clip all have the same clip index.

 The clip stage then does parenthesis matching and bbox intersection of the clips in the clip stream.
-When it's done, it assigns a bounding box to each object in the clip stream (intersecting the bounding boxes that have already been computed for the clip paths), and also sets the path in EndClip to refer to the same path as the corresponding BeginClip.
+When it's done, it assigns a bounding box to each object in the clip stream (intersecting the bounding boxes that have already been computed for the clip paths), and also sets the path in `EndClip` to refer to the same path as the corresponding `BeginClip`.

 Thus, the work of the clip stage is proportional to the number of clips in the scene, not to the total number of objects.
 It would take an enormous number of clips for this work to show up to any significant amount in profiles.
 We used similar stream compaction techniques to move to a more compact [path encoding], and I plan to apply it to other parts of the pipeline as well.